San Patricio Melaque

 - Plaza Principal main square.

-- Plaza de Toros San Patricio Miguel Hildalgo.
-Bull-fighting ring.
+- Plaza de Toros San Patricio Miguel Hildalgo, Bull-fighting ring.

 - Andador Punta Melaque Scenic oceanside walkway at the west end of Playa Melaque.

-Downtown Melaque contains a colorful town square, many retail shops, two banks, many restaurants and a few hardware stores.
+Downtown Melaque contains a colorful town square, many retail shops, two banks, many restaurants, and a few hardware stores.

-Melaque is located only 2 miles northwest of Barra de Navidad and shares the same long curving beach.
 Melaque does have numerous accommodations along the beachfront road which goes by Avenida Las Palmas to the west, Gómez Farías downtown, and Abel Salgado Velasco in the more residential area on the eastern end.

 Las Palmas terminates into an informal trailer park area that marks the end of the beach.
-A hiking trail, Andador Punta Melaque extends further along the coast.

 Beaches & Water Activities

-Playa Melaque is the main beach in Melaque.
 As in Barra de Navidad, the slope of the beach is somewhat steep which causes the waves to break close to shore.
-The beach is good for swimming but will present some difficulty for small children due to waves breaking on shore.
+The beach is good for swimming but will present some difficulty for small children due to waves breaking on the shore.

-The beach is rather long, extending from the jetty in Barra de Navidad to the west end of Melaque.
 Playa Melaque is not recommended for snorkeling, but if you proceed to the west end of town past the trailer park, a trail leads to a small but nice snorkeling area.
 See this map of the coastal area.

 Nearby Tourist Attractions

-The north end however, is sheltered, shallow & calm.
 You can often see hundreds of pelicans perched on the small fishing boats anchored offshore.

 Laguna del Tule

-At the other end of town is a very large fresh water lagoon, Laguna del Tule, which is a paradise for bird watchers.
+At the other end of town is a very large freshwater lagoon, Laguna del Tule, which is a paradise for bird watchers.
 Just be wary of the Caymans that also inhabit this lagoon.
 Locals claim there are over 100, some as large as 12 feet.

 It can be dangerous to swim at times, as breakers tend to break at the shoreline and it drops off rapidly.
-That does not stop young boys from skim boarding in the surf.
-In fact there is an annual skim boarding competition (Mexico’s largest) in late February/early March.
+That does not stop young boys from skimboarding in the surf.
+In fact, there is an annual skimboarding competition (Mexico’s largest) in late February/early March.

 As you move further south along the beach towards Barra Navidad, it becomes rougher & you can actually surf for real.